Headshot of Nell O'Rourke

 Ph.D.
 Student

-Melissa is a 2nd year PhD student in the Computer Science program advised by Professor Eleanor O’Rourke.
-She is interested in designing intelligent tools for beginner programming students’ motivation and self-efficacy.
-Currently, she is working on a feedback-based intervention to help students reframe moments when they might be negatively self-assessing their abilities due to unrealistic expectations of the programming process.
+Melissa is a 3rd year PhD student in the Computer Science program advised by Professor Eleanor O’Rourke.
+Her current work is on understanding student self-efficacy and self-assessments, with a focus on understanding why students think they are doing poorly in common moments in the programming process, as well as how to build social and technical interventions that operate at-scale to support students in making accurate self-assessments.
 Prior to starting at Northwestern, Melissa received her BS in Computer Science from the University of Illinois at Urbana-Champaign.
-Outside of research, she enjoys exploring Evanston and Chicago with friends, reading, and playing video games.
+Outside of research, she enjoys exploring Evanston and Chicago with friends, reading, and learning how to make good coffee.

 Headshot of Morgan Wu